Lost Minds Festival 2026 (Newcastle Exhibition Park) – dance festival guide hero image

 Lost Minds is a big, one-day, non-camping city festival in Newcastle upon Tyne.
 You get major DJ sets across multiple stages — but your day is shaped by where you stay, how you get back, and how you handle the exit.

-Planning tip: decide your route home before the headliner (walk to Haymarket / Metro / taxi pick-up spot) — it makes the end of the night feel 10× calmer.
+Planning tip: decide your route home before the headliner (walk towards Haymarket / Metro / a taxi pick-up plan) — it turns the end-of-night crush into something you can handle.

 Last updated: 1 February 2026.
-Lineup and key info checked against official sources.
+Key rules and travel tips checked against official FAQs.

 What’s new for 2026

-Always double-check the latest on the official pages before you travel: Lineup · FAQs
+Always re-check the official pages before you travel: FAQs · Lineup

 What makes Lost Minds different

-Lost Minds is built for people who want a proper one-day rave in the city: big production, big stages, and a lineup that leans into hard techno, trance, hard dance, hardcore and EDM — rather than bands and live sets.
+Lost Minds is built for people who want a proper one-day rave in the city: big production, big stages, and a lineup that leans into hard techno, trance, hard dance, hardcore and EDM — not bands and live sets.

-- No camping bubble: you’ll feel the full “city festival” flow — arriving, entering, leaving, and getting home all matter.
+• No camping bubble: the “event day” logistics hit you full force — arriving, entering, leaving, getting home all matter.

-- Stage-led identity: the festival is organised by stage vibe, so you can “choose your flavour” across the day.
+• Stage-led identity: it’s organised by stage vibe, so you can pick your lane and stick with it.

-Simple reality check: treat it like a big event day in Newcastle: pick your base (hotel), then pick your route home.
+Simple reality check: treat it like a big Newcastle event day.
+Nail your base (hotel) and your route home, then the rest is just dancing.

 Expectations vs reality (read this before you book)

-- Expectation: “I can rock up whenever.”
-Reality: there’s a last entry time — arriving late can end your day before it starts.
+• Expectation: “I can rock up whenever.”
+Reality: official FAQs say there’s a last entry time — late arrival can end your day before it starts.

-- Expectation: “I can leave and come back.”
-Reality: no pass-outs (re-entry) — once you’re in, you’re in.
+• Expectation: “I can pop out and come back.”
+Reality: official FAQs say no pass-outs — once you’re in, you’re in.

 Lineup by stage (2026)